 Double click on [Garment] in the library window.

-In [Garment], there will be two files named [Famale_Tshirts.zpac] and [Male_Tshirts.zpac].
+In [Garment], there will be two files named [Female_Tshirts.zpac] and [Male_Tshirts.zpac].

 You can preview the file by placing the cursor over the file.

-When the import of [Famale_Tshirts.zpac] begins, a [Pose and size import] dialog will be displayed, so please click [Yes].
+When the import of [Female_Tshirts.zpac] begins, a [Pose and size import] dialog will be displayed, so please click on [Yes].

-Once the [Famale_Tshirts.zpac] import is done, it will be displayed in the 2D and 3D screens like this.
+Once the [Female_Tshirts.zpac] import is done, it will be displayed in the 2D and 3D screens like this.

-The importation of the avatar and T-shirt is complete, so click on the [←] at the upper right of the library window, and close the tab.
+The import of the avatar and T-shirt is complete, so click on the [←] at the upper right of the library window to close the tab.

-We are done with importing files, so I will explain how to change points of view next.
+We are done with importing files.
+Now, I will explain how to change points of view.

-I will explain how to change the viewpoints using the mouse.
+I will explain how to change the viewpoints using your mouse.

-By scrolling on the mouse’s middle button, you can zoom in or out in the 3D and 2D windows.
+By scrolling with the mouse’s middle button, you can zoom in or out in the 3D and 2D windows.

-By pressing down on the mouse middle button and dragging the mouse, you can rotate your viewpoint in the 3D screen.
+By pressing down on the mouse’s right button and dragging the mouse, you can rotate your viewpoint in the 3D screen.

-By pressing down on the mouse middle button, and dragging it, you can parallel move your viewpoint in the 3D and 2D screens.
+By pressing down on the mouse’s middle button and dragging it, you can move your viewpoint in a fixed and parallel fashion in the 3D and 2D screens.

-(NOTE: The mouse middle button may not function due to mouse settings, so in that case, please try [Option+drag])
+(NOTE: The mouse’s middle button may not function due to your mouse settings, so in that case, please try [Option+drag])

-When you want to fix the viewpoint when you are working on a certain object, it may be useful to remember the shortcut.
+When you want to fix the viewpoint when you are working on a certain object, it may be useful to remember this next shortcut.

-On the contrary, when you want to stop focusing and see all the patterns in the 2D screen, please click [Display] > [Viewpoint] > [Overall Expansion].
+On the contrary, when you want to stop focusing and see all the patterns in the 2D screen, please click on [Display] > [Viewpoint] > [Overall Expansion].

-Both have shortcuts, and are useful if you memorize them.
+Both of these are shortcuts, it is useful if you memorize them.

-That will be all for part 1.
-Don’t forget to save the project.
+That’s all for part 1 of this tutorial.
+Don’t forget to save your project often.

-In part 2, I will explain how to use stitching functions and dressing simulations.
+In part 2, I will explain how to use the stitching function and dressing simulation.